Dinko Šakić

 He lived an otherwise quiet life and made no effort to hide his identity.
 In 1990, the Feral Tribune interviewed Šakić for a magazine article and published his picture. Šakić met Croatian President Franjo Tuđman at a reception in Buenos Aires during the latter's visit to Argentina in 1994 and was interviewed by a Croatian publication called Magazin soon afterwards.
-He stated in the interview that he wished more Serbs had been killed in Jasenovac, saying that he would "do it all again" and added that he "slept like a baby".
+He stated in the interview that he wished more Serbs had been killed in Jasenovac, saying that he would "do it all again", added that he "slept like a baby" and stated "The Independent State of Croatia (NDH) was the foundation on which today's Croatia was built".

 In March 1998, Šakić was interviewed by Argentine national television.
 He admitted to having been in a leadership position at Jasenovac but denied that anyone had been killed there during this time, claiming that all of those who perished had died from disease.
 The interview was broadcast across the nation the following month.
 It caused an uproar and caused Argentine president Carlos Menem to call for Šakić's arrest. Šakić disappeared soon after and was not arrested until May 1998.
 He was extradited to Croatia, where he was tried, found guilty of war crimes and crimes against humanity in October 1998 and sentenced to 20 years in prison. Šakić called the charges politically motivated and described himself as a Croatian patriot who only wanted to defend his country.